 To write a new one, you'll need to know how to write tests.
-For getting an idea of the syntax, read this introductory guide and the official documentation.
+For getting an idea of the syntax, read this introductory guide and the writing tests documentation from Astropy.
 Then find the right file in tests/.py and add your test!